SamihaFansur/Mentor-mentee-pairing-website/README.md

   ".read tables.sql"
   ".schema"
   "ctrl+z" to exit sqlite form
--To exit the directory use "cd .. to return"
+-To exit the directory use "cd .." to return

 Running the webapplication:
 -Install gems by typing "bundle install" in the terminal